 « Previous Plant | Next Plant »

-Crocus vernus 'Flower Record' reaches 4 to 6 inches tall, featuring large, cup-shaped violet-mauve blooms with a bright orange pistil.
+Crocus vernus 'Flower Record' reaches 4 to 6 inches tall, featuring large, cup-shaped violet blooms with a bright orange pistil.
 This early spring perennial thrives in full sun to part shade, preferring gritty, well-drained soil.

 Ideal for naturalizing, rock gardens, borders, and lawns, it is deer-resistant and spreads easily over time.
 Flowers open only in bright light, closing at night or on cloudy days.